Moarram/headline/docs/Customization.md

 ### Right Prompt
 *`HEADLINE_RPROMPT`*
-Optional prompt at right of screen, empty by default.
+Optional prompt at right of screen, none by default.

 <br>